practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Picat/README.md

 ## Microbenchmark program in Picat

-While Picat is the [winner](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog#the-tldr-execution-speed-diagram) of the Prolog systems at the map coloring problem of Germany, this cannot be said for my microbenchmark program, where Picat is clearly falling behind the version in [SWI Prolog](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog#microbenchmark-program-in-swi-prolog).
+While Picat is the [winner](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog#the-tldr-execution-speed-diagram) of the Prolog systems at the map coloring problem of Germany, the Picat version is slightly slower than the version in [SWI Prolog](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog#microbenchmark-program-in-swi-prolog).

-After a couple of experiments, see the top comment block in the [source code](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/04%20-%20logic%20programming/Picat/random_streams_for_perf_stats.pi), it looks like that these [SWI Prolog predicates](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog/random_streams_for_perf_stats.P):
+After a couple of experiments, I got the impression that these [SWI Prolog predicates](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog/random_streams_for_perf_stats.P):

 ```
     ...